iynere/InvisibleTabsSpacesSwitcher/readme.md

 To uninstall, remove the plugin folder from your Packages folder, or else use `Package Control: Remove Package`.

+## Credits

+Many thanks to [bubenkoff](https://github.com/bubenkoff)'s [ExpandTabsOnSave-SublimeText](https://packagecontrol.io/packages/Expand Tabs on Save) plugin for inspiration.

 ## License

-This software is licensed under the [MIT License]: http://en.wikipedia.org/wiki/MIT_License.
+This software is licensed under the [MIT License](http://en.wikipedia.org/wiki/MIT_License).

 © 2017 r0se kaplan-bomberg